 Figure 4-8 Event Based Sampling Setup

 Schedule Sampling allows you to select a logarithmic style sampling schedule adapted to the needs of each application.

 Schedule Sampling is set by using the plus and minus buttons to add or subtract line items in the Schedule window.
 The maximum number of line items in a schedule is 30, each with its own sampling interval of seconds, minutes or hours and duration of seconds, minutes, hours, days or weeks.
-A 'Pause' interval can also be selected, which stops the AquaVent from recording for the specified duration.
+A 'Pause' interval can also be selected, which stops the datalogger from recording for the specified duration.

 Running totals of the number of readings still available, from the total possible, and the run time to date are shown.
-If the number of readings selected exceeds the datalogger's memory capacity an error message appears.
+If the number of readings selected exceeds the datalogger's memory capacity, an error message appears.

-Figure 4-8 Schedule Sampling Setup
+Figure 4-9 Schedule sampling Setup